AASanusi/aasanusi/README.md

 ### Al-Amin Sanusi
 ---
-👨‍💻 Passionate Junior Full Stack Developer | Driven by Innovation 🚀
+👨‍💻 Passionate Engineer| Driven by Innovation 🚀

 Welcome to my Github profile!
-I'm an aspiring Junior Full Stack Developer with a strong foundation in web development and a boundless commitment to continuous growth. 🌐
+Passionate Engineer with a strong foundation in web development and a boundless commitment to continuous growth. 🌐

 🔗 Web Development Enthusiast: Proficient in HTML, CSS, JavaScript, Python, and React, I bring a creative problem-solving mindset to every project.
 My portfolio includes web applications that I've designed and developed to enhance user experiences and promote healthy practices.